parthpatoliya97/Netflix_data_analysis_SQL/README.md

 - REGEXP_SUBSTR(expression, pattern [, position [, occurrence [, match_type]]])

-- Parameters: expression → The string/column to search in (example: country column).
+- expression → The string/column to search in (example: country column).

 - pattern → The regular expression pattern to match (example: '[^,]+').

 - position (optional) → Where to start searching (default = 1).

 - occurrence (optional) → Which match to return (1st, 2nd, etc.).